 - Anonymous information is information that can’t be necessarily traced to a specific individual.
 This type of information provides One Medical Passport with data to make the site easier to use (like what types and versions of browsers are used).
 This information does not allow us to necessarily know the identity of users.

-- Identifiable information is information that tells us exactly who you are.
-This information is essential for One Medical Passport to be able to protect your personal information and allow you to access it.
+- Identifiable information is information that tells us exactly who you are or could be used to determine who you are.
+Some of this information is essential for One Medical Passport to be able to protect your personal information and allow you to access it.

 Information One Medical Passport Gathers and Tracks

-This information is collected in one of three ways: (1) when you register as a patient, (2) when you fill out a preoperative questionnaire, and (3) when you log into Patient Admissions or modify a preoperative questionnaire.
+- Identifiable Information: This information is collected in one of three ways: (1) when you register as a patient, (2) when you fill out a preoperative questionnaire, and (3) when you log into Account Home or modify a preoperative questionnaire.

-Each time you fill out a preoperative questionnaire the medical history you provide will be accessible to the doctor performing the procedure and the medical facility where the procedure is to take place.
+- Preoperative Questionnaire: Each time you fill out a preoperative questionnaire, the medical history you provide will be accessible to the doctor performing the procedure and the medical facility where the procedure is to take place.
+A very limited number of One Medical Passport staff may also have access to private information (see “Security Procedures in Place to Protect Information,” below, for a full description).

 - Logging Into Patient Admissions or Modifying a Preoperative Questionnaire

-Whenever you enter Patient Admissions or modify a questionnaire a log record is created for security purposes.
+Whenever you enter Account Home or modify a questionnaire, a log record is created for security purposes.
 If, for any reason, there is a question about who is accessing information and when it was accessed, the log file can be reviewed.

 Disclosure of Your Information